Rakshit Shetty Was Alarmed By The Cauvery’s Condition! To Ride Across Coorg To Spread Awareness

 "Having spent time by the sea during my years in Udupi, gave me an insight into how precious water is to humanity.
 So many folks eke their living from rivers and seas.
 Not to forget our daily needs are taken care of by them," he further added.

-Talking about Sadhguru's initiative Rakshit said, "So, when I saw a video recently on the deplorable state of the Cauvery river, I was truly alarmed.
+Talking about Sadhguru's initiative, Rakshit said, "So, when I saw a video recently on the deplorable state of the Cauvery river, I was truly alarmed.
 Back home, Mangaluru has been facing water scarcity for the past few summers and this was unimaginable in the past.
 I wanted to do something, but didn't know how to get the ball rolling.
 I'm glad this cause of saving the Cauvery came to me at that time."